-The issue goes far beyond Mom’s admission not to put drinking photos online—though that advice remains compelling.
+The issue goes far beyond Mom’s admonition not to put drinking photos online.
 And yes, more than 70 percent of human resource professionals have denied an applicant a job offer based on what they found online.
 (Never mind that in the European Union prospective employers are barred from googling job applicants.)
 On this side of the pond we hear stories like that of Ashley Payne, the Georgia teacher who was fired for a Facebook photo of her—on vacation—with a drink in her hand.

 Facebook’s astounding net worth amounts to about $130 each for each of its 845 million subscribers.
 Do you think they earn this by those pop-up ads that nobody clicks on?
 Research (and investment bank leaks) show that the click rates on those Facebook ads are infinitesimal.
 That leaves data aggregation revenue from third party advertisers and other users.

 And what kind of users are out there?
 The IRS is using online profiles against taxpayers under investigation.
 Let’s say your son or daughter posted some really great photos of a recent vacation to Rio for the whole family, just months after you filed your 1040 showing gargantuan business losses that included some hefty business expenses in Rio.
 Yes, people do.
 And the IRS finds them this way.